 Who manages the register?

-The Powerhouse Museum has initiated the project and hosts the website.
+The Museum of Applied Arts and Sciences (MAAS) initiated the project and hosts the website.
 Decisions regarding the development are managed by a committee with representation from across the sector and include those who contribute and use the site.
-The day-to-day operation of the site is coordinated by staff from the curatorial, conservation, registration and regional services departments in the Powerhouse Museum.
-Training and support with the entry of data is provided by the Powerhouse Museum, with assistance from regional volunteer coordinators.
-If you wish to access this support contact us at firstname.lastname@example.org.
+The day-to-day operation of the site is coordinated by staff from the curatorial, conservation and registration departments at MAAS.
+Support with the entry of data is provided by MAAS.
+If you wish to access this support contact us at email@example.com.

 How can students be involved in the project?

-Students will be very useful as volunteers in regional museums and galleries to assist with documentation.
+Students can be very useful as volunteers in regional museums and galleries to assist with documentation.
 Research into makers, family and community history can be most helpful when deciding which objects to choose.
-The wealth of information available on the register will be a useful resource for teachers across the curriculum areas.
+The wealth of information available on the register is a useful resource for teachers across the curriculum areas.

 How can I access training for the documentation for the register?

-The register will include links and modules to assist with, not only completing entries for the register, but the whole spectrum of assessing, handling, photographing, storing and displaying dress in small collections.
-Regional partners will host workshops held at strategic locations across the state.
+The register includes links and modules to assist with, not only completing entries for the register, but the whole spectrum of assessing, handling, photographing, storing and displaying dress in small collections.

 Do I need to photograph the dress?